sagar1025/LambdaTranslations/README.md

 This Lambda function can translate text in 2 ways:
 1. In bulk such as a List or an Array of strings (useful for static translations/static web pages)
 2. Single line of text (useful when there is dynamic text such as form validation)

+Ensure that you have a `dynamodb` table called `Translations` created beforehand.

 Initially since no translation exist, the first call takes a little longer (few seconds) than every other subsequent call.